 Vacuums quickly and easily.
 Attaches to a standard garden hose.
 Provides a constant supply of water to collect debris in the built-in collection bag.
 Easy to clean and reuse anytime you want.

-Requires around 18" of water to effectively work.
+Requires around 18 inches of water to work effectively.

 Narrow profile of the vacuum uses an ergonomic handle for a comfortable grip while using it.
 Vacuum has enough power to remove larger debris from the pool without struggling.
 Battery powered.